Accounting qualifications – converting from distance learning to an apprenticeship.

 Find out more

-If you have recently enrolled an employee onto an AAT distance learning course, or you are thinking of doing so, have a chat with our Business Development Manager, Paul Hollis, who will explain what’s involved and help you decide which route would be best for your business/practice and your employee.
+If you have recently enrolled an employee onto an AAT distance learning course, or you are thinking of doing so, we would be happy to have a chat to explain what’s involved and help you decide which route would be best for your business/practice and your employee.